-A hydraulic steering system is available as a option or is standard on most models.
+A hydraulic steering system is standard on most models.
 Hydraulic steering makes it easier to control the boat because the wheel is easier to turn.
 Operators should be careful that they do not "oversteer," that is, turn the wheel too far so a turn is tighter than intended.
 See your dealer or the steering system manufacturer's information regarding routine maintenance for this system.